leucos/granmaHolidaysFeed/README.md

-GranmaHohidaysFeed
+GranmaHolidaysFeed
 ==================

 Introduction
 ------------

-This is an one page web site written in ruby/ramaze that give the last inorfmations about your familie holidays to your Granma.
+This is an one page web site written in ruby/ramaze that give the last informations about your family holidays to your Granma.
-The feeding of this page is done by twitter, mail, and google maps : _you need only an Iphone to contribute_...
+The feeding of this page is done by twitter, mail, and google maps : _you need only smartphone to contribute_...

 No local storage needed.
 Redis caching for the mails.